A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

 \subsection{Discussion}

-While indexing triples or quads is conceptually the most straightforward approach, a number of systems have shown positive results with entity- and property-based indexes that optimize the evaluation of star joins, path indexes that optimize the evaluation of path joins, or structural indexes that allow for isolating regions of the graph that are relevant for a particular graph pattern.
-The proposal of diverse indexing schemes shows that rather than there being a clear winner, such schemes explore different trade-offs: in general, there exists a time--space trade-off, where more comprehensive indexes enable faster queries at the cost of space, and also often at the cost of more costly updates.
+While indexing triples or quads is conceptually the most straightforward approach, a number of systems have shown positive results with entity- and property-based indexes that optimize the evaluation of star joins, path indexes that optimize the evaluation of path joins, or structural indexes that allow for identifying query-relevant regions of the graph.
+Different indexing schemes often have different time--space trade-offs: more comprehensive indexes enable faster queries at the cost of space and more costly updates.